 Presidential Scholars Honors Dinner & Salute to the 2017 U.S. Presidential Scholars Performance at the John F. Kennedy Center for the Performing Arts - June 19, 2017

-The Presidential Scholars Foundation has named four honorees who will be recognized at the Inaugural Presidential Scholars Honors dinner at the Kennedy Center in Washington, D.C. on the evening of June 19, 2017 (5:30 pm).
-The Salute to the 2017 U.S. Presidential Scholars performance by the 2017 Arts Scholars in partnership with the National YoungArts Foundation will follow the awards dinner (8:00 pm).
-Early bird rates apply through May 15, 2017.
-Final RSVPs due June 1.
+The Presidential Scholars Foundation has named four honorees who will be recognized at the Inaugural Presidential Scholars Honors dinner at the Kennedy Center in Washington, D.C. on the evening of June 19, 2017.
+The Salute to the 2017 U.S. Presidential Scholars performance by the 2017 Arts Scholars in partnership with the National YoungArts Foundation will follow the awards dinner.
+Final RSVPs due June 12.

 We hope you can be with us in D.C. to meet our honorees who were chosen for their contributions to a civil society and advancement of education.